Profinite groups with restricted centralizers of powers: Proof of Theorem

 Thus, without loss of generality we assume that $G$ contains at least one element $x$ such that $C_G(x^n)$ is finite.
 If $G$ has an element $g$ of infinite order, set $D=C_G(g^n)$.
 Observe that $D$ contains $\langle g^n\rangle$.
 Therefore $D$ is infinite and hence open in $G$.
 Moreover, for any $y\in D$ the centralizer $C_D(y)$ is infinite because it contains $\langle g^n\rangle$.
 It follows that $C_D(y^n)$ is open in $G$ and so $y^n\in FC(G)$ for any $y\in D$.
 In view of the above we conclude that $D$ has an open normal subgroup $K$ such that $D/Z(K)$ has finite exponent.
 Of course, $K$ can be chosen normal in $G$ and so $G/Z(K)$ has finite exponent, as desired.

 Therefore we assume now that $G$ does not contain elements of infinite order, that is, $G$ is torsion.
 Moreover, by Zelmanov's theorem, $G$ is locally finite.
 Choose an $n$th power $a=b^n\in G$ of minimal possible order such that $C_G(a)$ is finite.
 For some prime $p$ the order of $a^p$ is smaller than that of $a$ and so by the minimality of $|a|$ the centralizer $C_G(a^p)$ is open in $G$.
 Note that $a$ induces an automorphism of order $p$ on $C_G(a^p)$ and the centralizer $C_{C_G(a^p)}(a)$ is finite.
 Khukhro's theorem \cite[5.4.1 Corollary]{khukhro_93} now tells us that $C_G(a^p)$ is virtually nilpotent.
 Thus, $G$ is virtually nilpotent.
 Without loss of generality we can assume that $G$ is nilpotent and infinite.
 Since the centre of an infinite nilpotent profinite group is always infinite (see for instance \cite[Lemma 2.1]{DMS_23}), we deduce that $C_G(x)$ is infinite for any $x\in G$.
-Thus $[G:C_G(x^n)]$ is finite for any $x\in G$ and, again in view of the the above, the result follows. \end{proof}
+Thus $[G:C_G(x^n)]$ is finite for any $x\in G$.
+Since $C_G(a)$ is finite, it follows that $G$ is finite, a contradiction.
+The proof is now complete. \end{proof}

+Remark that the proof shows that when $G$ is a virtually nilpotent profinite group containing a subset $X$ such that $C_G(x)$ is either finite or open for every $x\in X$, then $X\subseteq FC(G)$.